Dust sub-millimetre emission in green valley galaxies: Simulated galaxy catalogue

 \subsection{The SAM}

-We build our catalog of simulated galaxies starting from the \textsc{L-Galaxies} semi-analytic model (SAM).
-In particular, we adopt its last public release \footnote{The source code is available at \url{https://github.com/LGalaxiesPublicRelease/LGalaxies_PublicRepository/releases/tag/Henriques2020}} \citep{Henriques2020}, along with the updates introduced and discussed in \cite{Parente2023}.
+We built our catalogue of simulated galaxies starting from the \textsc{L-Galaxies} SAM.
+In particular, we adopted its last public release \footnote{The source code is available at \url{https://github.com/LGalaxiesPublicRelease/LGalaxies_PublicRepository/releases/tag/Henriques2020}} \citep{Henriques2020}, along with the updates introduced and discussed in \cite{Parente2023}.
 Among these updates, of relevance to this work is the inclusion of a detailed model for the production and evolution of dust grains, inspired to the dust model adopted by our group in hydrodynamic simulations \citep{Granato21,Parente22}.
-The dust model (see Section 2.1 of \citealt{Parente2023} for an exhaustive description) includes two sizes and two chemical compositions of grains.
-Grains are produced in AGB stars envelopes and type-II SNe ejecta, thus ejected into the surrounding gaseous medium.
-Different processes are then taken into account, which affect the mass (grains accretion, destruction in SNe shocks, thermal sputtering) and the size (shattering, coagulation) evolution of grains.
-These processes depend on the physical properties of the galaxy as provided by the SAM (e.g. molecular gas fraction, hot gas temperature, metallicity).
-The dust content and properties as predicted by the SAM are a crucial ingredient for predicting the observability of simulated galaxies, as detailed in Section \ref{sec:grasil}.\\
+The dust model (see Sect.
+2.1 of \citealt{Parente2023} for an exhaustive description) includes two sizes and two chemical compositions of grains.
+Grains are produced in asymptotic giant branch stars envelopes and type-II supernovae ejecta and, thus, ejected into the surrounding gaseous medium.
+Different processes are then taken into account, which affect the mass (grains accretion, destruction in supernova shocks, and thermal sputtering) and the size (shattering and coagulation) evolution of grains.
+These processes depend on the physical properties of the galaxy as provided by the SAM (e.g. molecular gas fraction, hot gas temperature, and metallicity).
+The dust content and properties as predicted by the SAM are a crucial ingredient for predicting the observability of simulated galaxies, as detailed in Sect. \ref{sec:grasil}.\\